Depression is the body’s signal that something is wrong: physically, chemically, or emotionally

 A properly functioning immune system can cause depression.
+Yes, you read that properly.
 When the immune system is activated, immune cells send signals throughout the body, called cytokines.
 These cytokines are responsible for telling the body to induce a fever, produce mucus, make us cough and sneeze, inspire us to lie in bed—all the terrible things we hate but which actually make it easier for our body to fight an infection.
 It has been discovered that one cytokine in particular, interleukin-1 or IL-1, can cause depressive symptoms.

 It seems odd that our immune system would cause us to be depressed when we get sick, but there is a reasonable theory: when the immune system is fighting a contagious bug, it forces one to be withdrawn, irritable, tired, and unmotivated, which would cause someone to stay in bed and avoid other people.
 This would protect others in the community from catching the bug.

 This explains why we are depressed when we are sick, but our immune system may also cause depression even if we aren’t sick.
 IL-1 levels can be elevated without feeling a full-on illness.
 This can be caused by a chronic, low-level infection that we may not notice.